nmarsceau/scdtsea.org/news/2015_08_04__to_click_or_not_to_click.md

 ---
-title: To Click or Not To Click&mdash;The Seatbelt
+title: To Click or Not To Click—The Seatbelt
 date: 2015-08-04T00:00:00-05:00
 summary:
   To click or not to click the seat belt—that shouldn't be a question.
 You cannot ride a roller coaster without a safety belt.
 You cannot fly in an airplane without a safety belt.
 You should not ride in a vehicle without a seat belt!
 One of the keys to life is to buckle up before driving.